-The look of an eagle tattoo will depend on the individual; for some men, it could be a skull, weapon, or tribal design.
+The look of an eagle tattoo will depend on the individual; for some men, it could be a skull, weapon, or tribal tattoo design.
 For others, a bird of prey – like an eagle – makes for a powerful and intimidating inking.
 A soaring eagle about to strike looks fantastic as a shoulder tattoo because the wings can be tapered to span across the chest and around the bicep too.

 3. Shoulder Blade Tattoo

 Shoulder blade tattoos are one of the more unusual placements, which makes them stand out.
 Because your shoulder blades are part of your back, you can opt for an oversized tattoo with lots of detail.
 One of the more popular designs for shoulder blade ink is wings.
-You can personalize the look of the wings with a watercolor art style, or add realistic details with black and white shading.
+You can personalize the look of the wings with a watercolor tattoo or add realistic details with black and white shading.
 Make the feathers extend to the back of your arm for a striking look.